 July 2, 2020 at 9:57 am #947MickParticipant

-Born in San Jose in 1962, oldest of six in a Brady Bunch like scenario: I have a brother, a sister, a half-sister, a stepbrother and a stepsister.
+Born in San Jose in 1962, oldest of six in a Brady Bunch scenario: I have a brother, a sister, a half-sister, a stepbrother and a stepsister.
 Three blondes, three brunettes.
 Any resemblance to the Brady Bunch ends there.
 Parents divorced when I was six.
-Attended public schools through sixth grade in very poor areas, moved in with my dad when I was 13, attended Catholic school from seventh grade through college.
+Attended public schools through sixth grade in what a pre-woke society would call a white trash area, moved in with my Dad and Stepmonster when I was 13, attended Catholic schools from seventh grade through college.

-Post-war, Granddad opens a cannery in San Jose.
-One of his best friends was Tom Seaver’s dad and fellow Stanford alum Charles Seaver (same business, introduced raisins into breakfast cereal).
-His oldest, my father, spends a year at Bellarmine, then three years as Bob Berry’s wideout at Willow Glen High, where they were in the process of winning 43 straight games, until they lost to a Bill Walsh-coached Mission San Jose football team.
-My great-grandfather, grandfather and my father were Willow Glen residents, and I still live in Willow Glen today.
+Post-war, Jerry opened a cannery in San Jose.
+One of his best friends was Tom Seaver’s dad and fellow Stanford alum Charles Seaver.
+They were both in the dried fruit business and Charlie introduced raisins into breakfast cereal.
+Jerry’s eldest son, my father, spends a year at Bellarmine, then three years as Bob Berry’s wideout at Willow Glen High, where they were in the process of winning 43 straight games, until they lost to a Bill Walsh-coached Mission San Jose football team.
+Felix, Jerry and Steve were all Willow Glen residents, and I still live in Willow Glen today.

-Dad moved us to Santa Cruz, and I attended a high school formerly named Holy Cross, renamed as Marello.
+Dad moved us to Santa Cruz and I attended a high school formerly named Holy Cross, renamed as Marello.
 I graduated in 1980, the school closed down in 1986.
-It was two blocks from the lighthouse, Steamer’s Lane and the Red, White and Blue beach, the local cove that served as a nude beach.
+It was two blocks from the lighthouse, Steamer’s Lane and the Red, White and Blue beach, the local cove that served as a topless beach.
+Might still for all I know, I haven’t been down there since 1981.

 I met Mrs. Mick at Santa Clara.
-I was from a large Catholic family, no one had ever gone to a Catholic university before.
-Many at Stanford, a few at SJSU, Ole Miss, San Francisco State.
-Dad resented not attending Cal (bad grades) and resented his transition from Bellarmine to Willow Glen, so public education of any stripe was off the table for me.
+I was from a large Catholic family, no one had ever attended a Catholic university before.
+I had half a dozen family members at Stanford, a few at SJSU, Ole Miss, San Francisco State.
+Dad resented not attending Cal (bad grades) and regretted his transition from Bellarmine to Willow Glen, so public education of any stripe was off the table for me.
 Anyway, Mrs. Mick and I graduated in 1984, married in 1987.
 I started selling for accounting, consulting and law firms and have done that ever since.
 Mrs. Mick taught in public schools in Palo Alto Unified until our first son was born in 1991, second son in 1995.
-Both attended parochial school in Willow Glen, not because I necessarily liked parochial schools but because our house was redistricted into a miserable public school.
-One of the teachers had been the biggest druggie in my high school
+Both attended parochial school in Willow Glen, not because I necessarily preferred parochial schools but because our house was redistricted into a miserable public school.
+One of the teachers had been the most prolific druggie in my high school.

-Both boys played volleyball at Bellarmine, then played at Princeton.
-Older son was MVP of the largest vball tournament in Southern California when he was a junior, then he was recruited by Harvard, Stanford, Princeton and UC San Diego.
+Both of my sons played volleyball and were elected student body president at Bellarmine, then played at Princeton.
+My older son was the MVP of the largest volleyball tournament in Southern California (35 teams) when he was a junior, then he was recruited by Harvard, Stanford, Princeton and UC San Diego.
 UC-SD’s coach promised playing time, but was kind of a jerk.
-Stanford said he would be the last guy recruited (it was a bubble year for Stanford, they lost seven guys).
-Assistant coach (also doubled as son’s club coach) said he would never get off the bench and would still be expected to invest 40 hours a week in volleyball.
-Harvard needed five players, but could only guarantee two middles, my son played outside.
+Stanford said he would be the seventh and last guy recruited, and the assistant coach (who also doubled as son’s club coach) said he would never get off the bench and would still be expected to invest 40 hours a week in volleyball.
+Harvard needed five players, but could only guarantee two middle hitters, my son played outside hitter.
 Princeton recruited him as an outside and that was all she wrote.

 July 6, 2020 at 10:26 am #1100LegendKeymaster